harripd/H2MMpythonlib/docs/source/CustomPrint.rst

 As you can see, this is very verbose.

-Changing the Frequecy of Display Updates
+Changing the Frequency of Display Updates
 ****************************************

 If you would rather have periodic updates, then you can hand :code:`print_args` an integer instead.